espadrine/shishua/README.md

 - `make test/benchmark-perf`: run performance comparison locally.
 - `make benchmark-intel`: run performance comparison on a GCP Intel chip.
 - `make benchmark-amd`: run performance comparison on a GCP AMD chip.

+---

+The SHISHUA and SHISHUA-half are under the CC0 license.